Closed

 Implement generative AI to optimize warehouse logistics and inventory management in Montreal.

-- The company leading the project and its partners must be located in Canada, and the work supported by Scale AI must be performed in Canada.
+- The lead organization and all partner organization(s) must be located in Canada, and the work supported by Scale AI must be performed in Canada.

-- The project must involve at least two participants: the project lead and the partner, including at least one small or medium-sized enterprise (SME) with fewer than 500 employees.
+- The consortium must include at least one small or medium-sized enterprise (SME) with fewer than 500 employees.

-- The project lead and partner must have conducted a preliminary feasibility study confirming the validity of the scientific approach and the accessibility of the required data.
+- The lead organization and partner must have completed a preliminary feasibility study confirming the scientific approach and that required data is accessible.

 Who is eligible?